larkphd/bigfive-web-fork/web/posts/article4_family_child_mental_health_big_five.md

 ---
-title: Big5 to Support Your Child’s Mental Well-Being
+title: Support Your Child’s Mental Well-Being
 date: 2025-03-01
 description: Parenting is one of life’s greatest challenges.
 Every child is unique, with a own way of thinking, feeling, and reacting.
 Want a tool to better understand your child’s personality and mental resilience?
 image: '/blog/Article1.webp'